BioCLIP: A Vision Foundation Model for the Tree of Life: Introduction

 \section{Introduction}

 Digital images and computer vision are quickly becoming pervasively used tools to study the natural world, from evolutionary biology~\citep{borowiec2022deep, lurig2021computer} to ecology and biodiversity~\citep{tuia2022perspectives,beery_scaling_2021,steenweg_scaling-up_2017}.
-The capability to rapidly convert vast quantities of images from museums~\citep{pearson2020machine}, camera traps~\citep{beery2020iwildcam,beery_iwildcam_2021,steenweg_scaling-up_2017,norouzzadeh_deep_2021,ahumada_wildlife_2020}, and citizen science platforms~\citep{hoye2021deep, nugent2018inaturalist, sullivan2014ebird, antonelli_integrating_2023, mckinley_citizen_2017, sullivan_ebird_2014, swanson_snapshot_2015, parham_animal_2017, simpson_zooniverse_2014, van_horn_building_2015, van_horn_inaturalist_2018,norman_undersea_2017} into actionable information (e.g., species classification, individual identification, and trait detection) has accelerated and enabled new advances in tasks such as species delineation~\citep{hansen2020}, understanding mechanisms of adaptation~\citep{hoyal2019deep, ezray2019}, abundance and population structure estimation~\citep{hoye2021deep, teng_bird_2023,norman_undersea_2017,araujo_improving_2022}, and biodiversity monitoring and conservation~\citep{tuia2022perspectives}.
+The capability to rapidly convert vast quantities of images from museums~\citep{pearson2020machine}, camera traps~\citep{beery2020iwildcam,beery2021iwildcam,steenweg_scaling-up_2017,norouzzadeh_deep_2021,ahumada_wildlife_2020}, and citizen science platforms~\citep{hoye2021deep, nugent2018inaturalist, sullivan2014ebird, antonelli_integrating_2023, mckinley_citizen_2017, sullivan_ebird_2014, swanson_snapshot_2015, parham_animal_2017, simpson_zooniverse_2014, van2015building,inat2017,norman_undersea_2017} into actionable information (e.g., species classification, individual identification, and trait detection) has accelerated and enabled new advances in tasks such as species delineation~\citep{hansen2020}, understanding mechanisms of adaptation~\citep{hoyal2019deep, ezray2019}, abundance and population structure estimation~\citep{hoye2021deep, teng2023bird,norman_undersea_2017,araujo_improving_2022}, and biodiversity monitoring and conservation~\citep{tuia2022perspectives}.

 However, applying computer vision to answer a biological question is still a laborious task requiring substantial machine learning expertise and effort---biologists must manually label sufficient data for the specific taxa and task of interest, and find and train a suitable model for the task.
 Meanwhile, foundation models \citep{bommasani2021opportunities} such as CLIP \citep{radford2021learning} and GPT-3 \citep{brown2020language} are extraordinarily valuable by enabling zero-shot or few-shot learning for a wide range of tasks.
-An analogous vision foundation model for biology should be useful for tasks spanning the \textit{entire} tree of life \citep{hinchliff2015synthesis, ToL_2007} instead of just the taxa it has been trained on.
-That would significantly lower the barrier to apply AI to biology.
+An analogous vision foundation model for biology should be useful for tasks spanning the \textit{entire} tree of life \citep{hinchliff2015synthesis, ToL_2007} instead of just the taxa it was trained on.
+Such a model would significantly lower the barrier to apply AI to biology.

 In this work, we aim to develop such a vision foundation model for the tree of life.
 To be broadly useful for real-world biology tasks, this model should meet the following criteria.
 First, it should \textbf{generalize to the entire tree of life}, where possible, to ensure it supports researchers studying many different clades rather than a niche.
 Furthermore, it is infeasible to collect training data that covers the millions of known taxa~\citep{hobern2021towards, iucn2022}, so the model must generalize to taxa not present in training data.
 Second, it should learn \textbf{fine-grained representations} of images of organisms as biology frequently engages with organisms that are visually similar, like closely related species within the same genus \citep{pinho2022} or species mimicking others' appearances for a fitness advantage \citep{hoyal2019deep}.
 This fine-grained granularity is crucial because the tree of life organizes living things into both broad categories (animal, fungus, and plant) and very fine-grained ones (see \cref{fig:hook}).
 Finally, due to the high cost of data collection and labeling in biology, \textbf{strong performance in the low-data regime} (i.e., zero-shot or few-shot) is critical.